 - After an IL traffic ticket conviction, commercial drivers must report the violation to their employers within 30 days.

 - Penalties are usually much steeper than just fines, driving record points, and increased auto insurance rates.

 For more information consult the Illinois Commercial Driver's License Study Guide.

-Typically, traffic tickets include information about acceptable payment forms and methods.
-Naturally, it varies by county (i.e. some may allow over-the-phone payments; others require payments by mail or in person).
-Check your ticket for this information, and if you can't find it, contact your county's court.
+Typically, Illinois traffic tickets include information about acceptable payment forms and methods.
+Naturally, it varies by county (i.e., some may allow over-the-phone payments; others require payments by mail or in person).
+Check your IL traffic ticket for this information, and if you can't find it, contact your county's court.

-NOTE: Your ticket might state that you're required to appear in court―even if all you want to do is plead guilty and pay your ticket.
-The IL traffic ticket court system rarely grants continuances, so if you absolutely can't make your court date, it's advisable to seek assistance from a traffic ticket lawyer; otherwise, you face losing your bond and a suspended driver's license.
+NOTE: Your IL traffic ticket might state that you're required to appear in court―even if all you want to do is plead "guilty" and pay your ticket.
+The Illinois traffic court system rarely grants continuances, so if you absolutely can't make your court date, it's advisable to seek assistance from a traffic ticket lawyer; otherwise, you face losing your bond and have your driver's license suspended.

 Depending on your situation, your judge might give you the opportunity to complete a state-approved traffic school for ticket dismissal.
 Ask your judge about this possibility.

 At the least, completing traffic school can sometimes help you lower points the ticket adds to your driving record and maybe even qualify you for a discount on car insurance rates.

 It's important to check your driving record to make sure:

 - It only reflects the traffic ticket to which you pleaded or were found guilty (if you fought and lost the case).